 Don’t forget to add your menu URL in the "Info" tab.
-If your menu items show up on the mobile version of your listing, you also need to make sure to keep those item names and prices up-to-date.
+If your Google My Business restaurant menu items show up on the mobile version of your listing, you also need to make sure to keep those item names and prices up-to-date.
 Again, if you use LocalSync, you don’t have to worry about this.
 Those changes get sent automatically.
 BentoBox customers that use LocalSync see a 12% increase in organic traffic to their “Menus” page after they start syncing their menu.

 Include Links for Actions You Want Your Guest to Take

 Include links that drive action from your guests.
 Your Google My Business listing is a great way to drive revenue for your restaurant.
 Whether it’s ordering online or driving reservations, you can set up links from the backend of Google My Business.